ttttinkerbell/Sleep-and-Health/README.md

 # 🎈 Sleep and Health APP

-This is a app that analyzes the relationship between factors affecting sleep quality and health.
+This is a app that analyzes and predict between factors affecting sleep quality and health.
 We will eventually learn which factors affect sleep quality.
+And we allow users to predict their sleep quality by inputting their actual conditions.

 ## Table of Contents
 1. [Overview](#overview)